Drzhivago264/Inference_Portal/README.md

 In production environment, you may want to configure the server to be served by Daphne or both Daphne and Gurnicorn (refer to https://channels.readthedocs.io/en/1.x/deploying.html?highlight=django).

-Contents in `static` directory are served as `/static/`.
-In production environment this folder need to be removed from root and serve by NGINX or APACHE
+Contents in `staticfiles` directory are served as `/static/`.
+In production environment this folder need to be removed from root and served by NGINX or APACHE

 About the GPU intances, you need to set up a vLLM server to serve the models listed in LLM.model: